 Both bail and bond are designed to secure a court appearance by the defendant.
 Once the trial is over, regardless of the verdict, the money that was paid for bail is returned in full.
 If bond was arranged, then the debt is considered settled, and the bondsman keeps the fee.

 The bail and bond process varies by jurisdiction.
-There are some that do not allow bail bondsmen to work for profit, thereby eliminating that option for those who are incarcerated there.
-In such locations, if the defendant is unable to post bail, his only alternative is to remain in jail until the trial.
+There are some that do not allow bail bondsmen to work for profit, which all but eliminates that option for those who are arrested in these locations.
+In these situations, if the defendant is unable to post bail, his or her only alternative is to remain in jail until the trial.

-The consequences for jumping bail, or not showing up to a court hearing, are very similar to the differences between bail and bond.
-If bail was posted, the entire amount paid is lost and the court orders a warrant for the arrest of the absconder.
+The consequences for jumping bail, or not showing up to a court hearing, are very similar in both bail and bond situations.
+If bail was posted, the entire amount paid is forfeited to the court and the court orders a warrant for the arrest of the absconder.
 If bond was posted, the court gets its money from the bail bondsman and issues the arrest warrant.
-The bondsman then typically hires a bounty hunter to find the individual, and deliver him to the court.
-In this way, the bondsman can avoid paying the full bond amount because the defendant has failed to appear.
+The bondsman then typically hires a bounty hunter to find the individual and deliver him to the court.